2023 Online Calendar

 Note: Many businesses, especially government agencies or health institutions, utilize security firewalls.
 Access to web links within program and communication from the instructor, or other students may be blocked.
 We recommend not using your work email address for this course.

-10 contact hours including 4 pharmacology hours
+10 contact hours (4 hours specific to Pharmacotherapeutics)

 The University of Southern Indiana designates this activity for 10 contact hours with four of those hours related to pharmacotherapeutics for nurses.
 Four hours of content meets the pharmacology continuing education requirements for the renewal of the advanced practice registered nurse prescriptive authority license.